 At times, you may have some software changing the way your keyboard functions.
 Or maybe you added some custom keyboard shortcuts or hotkeys, and now want to reset Keyboard settings to original defaults.
-If your keyboard keys are not working the way they should be, then maybe it is time you reset your keyboard keys to default settings.
+If your laptop keyboard keys are not working the way they should be, then maybe it is time you reset your keyboard keys to default settings.
 This is what you could try in Windows 8.1/8 or Windows 10/7 and see if it helps.

 Before you proceed, you may want to first confirm that it is not due to a physical problem or a hardware issue.
 So ensure that you update your device driver to its latest available version, clean the keyboard, check the wires and physical connection and maybe even try a different keyboard, in case of a desktop computer, and see if it resolves the problem.
 Also check if you have enabled Sticky Keys in Windows.